People of the Plains Building

 Long Branch Saloon

 Walking through the doors of the Long Branch Saloon is like walking into the past.
 Purchased by Chalkley Beeson and William Harris in 1878, it became the most popular, refined meeting place of cattlemen.
 Today, the stage in the Long Branch is filled nightly, during the summer, with The Long Branch Variety Show performers.
 There are singers and dancers, and the stars of the show, Chalkley Beeson and Miss Kitty.
 The character Miss Kitty comes from our more recent history when Gunsmoke played for over 20 years on television.
 The character of Miss Kitty was loosely based on the Dodge City entertainer Dora Hand.
 The Long Branch Saloon served milk, tea, lemonade, sarsaparilla, all types of alcohol including champagne, and of course, beer.
 Anheuser was the original beer served in the Long Branch.
 Everything was kept cold from ice that came from the river that was stored in stone ice houses.
 In the summer ice was also shipped in on the train from the mountains in Colorado.

 Today you can still “belly up to the bar” and order an ice cold Budweiser beer or a sarsaparilla bottled for the museum with our own label.
 Coors and other drinks are also available.

-The center exhibit hall of the Front Street replica is known as the Beeson Gallery, named for the Beeson Family who collected many of the items on display.
-Here, you will learn of the commercial life in Dodge City, from services like the barber and banker, to retail, hardware, boots, guns, and undertaker supplies, and saloon entertainment.
+The center exhibit galleries of the Front Street replica is known as the Beeson Gallery, named for the Beeson Family who collected many of the items on display.
+Here, you will learn of the commercial life in Dodge City, from services like the barber and banker, to retail, hardware, boots, guns, undertaker supplies, and saloon entertainment.
 Also included in the gallery is a working print shop were, in the summer time, you can see demonstrations on how newspapers were printed in the 1870’s.

 Guns that Won the West